Ex-US Rep. Anthony Weiner pleads guilty in sexting case

-Former U.S. Rep. Anthony Weiner, whose penchant for sexting strangers ended his political career and led to an investigation that upended the presidential race, pleaded guilty Friday to criminal charges in connection with his online communications with a 15-year-old girl.
+Former U.S. Rep. Anthony Weiner, whose penchant for sexting strangers ended his political career and sparked a probe that upended the presidential race, pleaded guilty Friday to a sex charge, tearfully apologizing for communications with a 15-year-old girl that he said destroyed his "life's dream in public service."

-Weiner pleaded guilty to a charge of transmitting sexual material to a minor and could get years in prison.
-He agreed not to appeal any sentence between 21 and 27 months in prison.
+Weiner, who could go to prison, pleaded guilty to a single count of transmitting sexual material to a minor.
+He admitted exchanging online messages with the girl beginning in January 2015 and engaging in obscene communications that included "sharing explicit images and encouraging her to engage in sexually explicit conduct."

-In court, Weiner cried as he apologized to the teenager with whom he exchanged sexually explicit texts.
+"I have a sickness, but I do not have an excuse," he said.

-"I have a sickness, but I do not have an excuse," the former Democratic congressman said.
+The 52-year-old former Democratic congressman paused repeatedly as he fought back tears and tried to compose himself.
+He said he knew the texting was "as morally wrong as it was unlawful."

-Weiner was already in federal custody ahead of the hearing.
-The judge told him he would have to register as a sex offender.
+Pleading to the charge, which requires him to register as a sex offender, could bring a sentence of up to 10 years.
+But Weiner is likely to serve a much shorter term.
+He signed a plea agreement with prosecutors in which he agreed not to appeal any sentence between 21 and 27 months in prison.
+His lawyer can request leniency at a sentencing scheduled for Sept.
+8.

 She also accused him of asking her to undress on camera.